TheLogicMaster/switch-gdx/README.md

 - Bullet
 - Have transpiler detect types needed by GDX collections for array reflection, possibly
 - Error dialogs for uncaught main thread exceptions
+- Additional socket hints such as server backlog

 ## Notes
 - Requires retrolambda for lambda support (Use pre-v7 Gradle wrapper)